Pratikdhage48/Supply-Chain-Logistics-Analytics/README.md

 - Add row-level counts / data dictionary to this README once the source CSV is available
 - Publish the dashboard to Power BI Service and link it here

+📄 License
+This project uses a publicly available sample dataset for educational/portfolio purposes.

 # 📊 Dashboard Preview

  ![Dashboard](https://raw.githubusercontent.com/Pratikdhage48/Supply-Chain-Logistics-Analytics/main/Executive_Overview.jpg)